 I have this ongoing theory.
 We, profs, teach what we can’t do.
 For instance, I teach decision making under uncertainty.
 A key idea when deciding under uncertainty is that there’s no certainty.
-Nothing is ever at 100% (except death and taxes, as Ben would tell us).
+Nothing is ever at 100% (except death and taxes, as Ben used to say).

 Temperatures in the Mediterranean are low enough in early summer that Ironman France has always been wetsuit legal for its 17 years.
 Therefore it will be wetsuit legal in 2025.
-That’s a given.
+That’s a certainty.
 So I don’t need to train for a non-wetsuit swim, taking solace in knowing that on race day my buoyancy will be helped by 2.5kg of neoprene.
-Good thinking, right?
+What can possibly go wrong?

-To be fair, it did reduce my stress during weeks and months, all the way until exactly 8 days before the race, when I realized that temperatures across Europe were significantly above the seasonal range.
+To be fair, it did reduce my stress during months of training, all the way until exactly 8 days before the race, when I realized that temperatures across Europe were significantly above the seasonal range.
 A quick check online showed that in Nice the sea was 6ºC hotter than usual, already flirting with the 24.5ºC max at which wetsuits are prohibited.
 And that was one week before the race, with a full week of sunny, hot days forecasted.

 Cue in the cold sweat and a really, really bad night.
 Did I just screw up my entire season because I failed to check a basic hypothesis?